StewSchrieff/StewSchrieff/README.md

 Data Science/Web Developer

 #### Welcome
 * Hiya!
 Welcome to my github.
 Feel free to poke around as you see fit.
 Reach out to me on [twitter](https://twitter.com/Schrewart).
 DM's are open.
+Send me your hot takes on programming/architecture/sports.

 #### Gists
 * I think that gists are criminally underhighlighted on github.
 I've made a [few of em](https://gist.github.com/StewSchrieff).